montagestudio/docs.montagestudio.com/montage-studio/styling-montagejs-applications.md

 # Layout and Positioning

 The MontageJS framework currently does not provide traditional layout components to help position your user interface components.
 Nor do you have to use a special language (like MXML, for example) to lay out user interface components.
 Instead of using a containing element, you use CSS to lay out and align the user interface elements of your application.

+>**Note:** We are experimenting with some <a herf="https://github.com/simurai/digit-layouts" target="_blank">starter layouts on GitHub</a>.
+If you're in an experimental mood, feel free to check them out.

 If your application targets modern browsers, you can use the flexbox layout module.
 Flexbox makes creating layouts for different screen sizes a lot easier and allows for greater flexibility when positioning child elements.
 To get started with flexbox, refer to the following resources:

 * <a href="http://css-tricks.com/snippets/css/a-guide-to-flexbox/" target="_blank">A Complete Guide to Flexbox</a>
 * <a href="http://webkit-flex.atomeye.com/" target="_blank">Webkit Flexbox Patterns</a>